mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 In most cases, the implementation of these algorithms is based on the `GNU Scientific Libraty routines for least-squares fitting
 <https://www.gnu.org/software/gsl/manual/html_node/Least_002dSquares-Fitting.html#Least_002dSquares-Fitting>`__

-**TODO: Exceptions that are not GSL methods?
-Levenberg-MarquardMD?**.

 Comparison of relative goodness of fit and run time